 What you need to know

-• You can contribute pretax money through paycheck deductions—up to $2,550 for individual coverage or $5,150 if you cover yourself and one or more dependents in 2023.
+- You can contribute pretax money through paycheck deductions—up to $3,000 if you have individual coverage or $5,950 if you cover yourself and one or more dependents.

 How the plans compare